jplebre/CodeWorkshop/README.md

 # Code Workshop

-A six week workshop on software development
+This is the August 2015 session of a six week workshop on software development.

 ## Introduction
 This workshop is designed to take programmers from writing primarily imperative code (Ifs, Loops, Variables) to higher level abstractions offered by Object Oriented programming.